adobe/brackets/README.md

 #### What's Brackets working on next?

-* In our [feature backlog](http://bit.ly/BracketsBacklog), the columns labeled "Sprint N" are features already in progress and should ship within 2 weeks.
-Features at the top of the "Product Backlog" list will come next.
+* In our [feature backlog](http://bit.ly/BracketsBacklog), the columns to the right (starting from "Development") list the features that we're currently working on.
+  "Ready" shows what we'll be working on next.
 * Watch our [GitHub activity stream](https://github.com/adobe/brackets/pulse).

 #### Contact info